-Pauline Millard is a Chase News contributing writer.
+Pauline Millard oversees the Your Money vertical for Chase's Brand Newsroom.
 She started her career at The Associated Press.
-She has written about personal finance and careers for LearnVest, The Muse and other media outlets.
+She has written about personal finance and careers for LearnVest, The Muse and other outlets.

 For a lot of people, wedding money is the first influx of cash they ever experience.

 How to meet the rising costs for student athletes without taking away the fun.

 Large quantities of food can be overwhelming.
 Here's how to make it last.

 Chefs know what the best, and sometimes overlooked, items are among the thousands available.

 When you need back-to-school supplies, a quick stop at the drugstore isn't going to cut it.

 These moves will make you financially healthier than you would have been otherwise.

 Maz Khalfan was fired by his dad.
 Now, he runs a leading company that designs display windows for the world's top luxury retailers.